Phobos-developers/Phobos/README.md

 - ayylmao, SMxReaver, 4SG, FS-21 - help with docs
 - wiktorderelf, Metadorius (Kerbiter) - overhauled Unicode font
 - Thrifinesma (Uranusian) - mind control range limit and custom warhead splash list implementation
-- SEC-SOME (secsome) - debug info dump hotkey, refactoring & porting of Ares helper code, introducing more Ares-derived stuff, disguise removal warhead, mind control removal warhead
+- SEC-SOME (secsome) - debug info dump hotkey, refactoring & porting of Ares helper code, introducing more Ares-derived stuff, disguise removal warhead, mind control removal warhead, general help
 - Otamaa (BoredEXE) - help with CellSpread
 - E1 Elite - TileSet 255 and above bridge repair fix
-- FS-21 - improvements to debug info code
+- FS-21 - improvements to debug info code, Powered.KillSpawns
 - AutoGavy - interceptor logic

 Thanks to everyone who uses Phobos, tests changes and reports bugs!
 You can show your appreciation and help project by displaying the logo (monochrome version can be found [here](logo-mono.png)) in your client/launcher, [contributing](https://github.com/Phobos-developers/Phobos/wiki/Contributing) or donating to us via links on the right and the `Sponsor` button on top of the repo.